weiju/ratr0-utils/_sources/tile_format.rst.txt

-20-21          num_tiles_h  number of tiles in horizontal direction 22-23          num_tiles_v  number of tiles in vertical direction 24-25          palette_size number of color entries in the palette 26-27          reserved2    reserved 16 bit, currently only padding 28-31          imgdata_size size of image data in bytes 32-35          checksum     checksum of the file (currently unused)
+20-21          num_tiles_h  number of tiles in horizontal direction 22-23          num_tiles_v  number of tiles in vertical direction 24-25          palette_size number of color entries in the palette 26-29          imgdata_size size of image data in bytes 30-31          checksum     checksum of the file (currently unused)
 ============== ============ ======================================================

 Palette Data